Skip to main contentScroll Top

 Small flea market in Shin-Osaka (Osaka Charity Flea Market)

-And although a small flea market, this place is full of great deals.
-From old records, to bags, clothes (including kimonos) and other possible finds, there may be some nuggets for you.
-In our case, we fell for an old Canon film camera (a Canonet first version from 1961 if I'm not mistaken, given the look, it's not a QL17 or QL19) which was sold to us for the equivalent of 500 Baht (About 15 €).
-The latter is apparently still in working order although I have not yet had the opportunity to test it.
+And although it's a small flea market, this place is brimming with bargains.
+From old records to bags, clothes (including kimonos), and other possible finds, there might be a few gems for you.
+In our case, we fell for an old Canon film camera (a first-generation Canonet from 1961, if I'm not mistaken; judging by the look, it's not a QL17 or QL19) that was being sold to us for the equivalent of 500 Baht (about €15).
+It's supposedly still in working order, although I haven't had a chance to test it yet.

 osaka charity flee market shin-osaka station japan